-- I’ve heard that UW offers a Nutritional Sciences Minor.
+- I’ve heard that UW offers a Nutrition Minor.
 What can you tell me about it?

-- How do I “get into” or officially declare the Nutritional Sciences Minor?
+- How do I “get into” or declare the Nutrition Minor?

-- What are the basic steps in completing the Nutritional Sciences Minor?
+- What are the basic steps to receive the Nutrition Minor?

-- Do any of my classes from community college/transfer credits count towards the minor?
+- Do any of my classes from community college/transfer credits count?

 - How do I register for NUTR 441 (Food and Culinary Science)?